 Voigt then claimed that Jim Phillips had denied that he was the man in the photograph.
 Voigt provided no quotes or information to support his claims, and, his history of bogus claims caused many to doubt him.
 [See the ZodiacKillerFACTS article Tom Voigt, the Good Times Switchboard & Revisionist History] Then, Voigt’s publicity stunt was apparently undone by his own associates– Howard Davis and Sandy Betts.
 Davis claimed that he had contacted one of Darlene’s friends named Roz, who reportedly stated that the “unknown man” in the photograph with Darlene resembled Darlene’s ex-husband Jim Phillips.
 Roz advised Davis to check with another one of Darlene’s friends named Barry.
 Davis then contacted Barry, who reportedly confirmed that Phillips was the man in the photograph.
 At the same time, Sandy Betts reported that Darlene’s sister Pam had identified the “unknown man” as Jim Phillips.
 Pam’s identification was puzzling given the fact that Tom Voigt had previously reported that Pam had identified the same “unknown man” as Voigt’s pet suspect Richard Gaikowski.
 Then, Tom Voigt reported that he, too, had contacted Darlene’s friend Barry, who also confirmed to Voigt that the “unknown man” was actually Jim Phillips.
 Voigt explained that he was reluctant to accept such identifications without some confirmation, yet he did not hesitate to run to his Facebook page and publically declare: “Just got off the phone with Darlene’s sister.
 She recognized the man in the photo to be Richard Gaikowski.”
 Voigt had described Howard Davis and Sandy Betts as excellent researchers, but he was obviously reluctant to end the promotion of the Unknown Man mystery.

 The available information strongly indicated that the “unknown man” was not unknown at all.
 In fact, the unidentified man had reportedly been identified by at least three people who knew Darlene Ferrin.
-Roz, Barry and Pam all agreed that Phillips resembled the “unknown man,” and, according to Tom Voigt, Pam had also identified the same man as Richard Gaikowski.
+Roz, Barry, and Pam all agreed that Phillips resembled the “unknown man,” and, according to Tom Voigt, Pam had also identified the same man as Richard Gaikowski.
 Voigt himself noted that Pam suffered from “severe credibility issues,” yet no one had presented any evidence or reason to doubt the statements of Roz and Barry.
 Tom Voigt and others had promoted the mystery of the unknown man by claiming that identifying the man in the photograph was somehow crucial to solving the case.
 Voigt and others repeatedly suggested that Darlene may have known her killer, may have known Richard Gaikowski, etc., and Sandy Betts had repeatedly claimed that Phillips was somehow involved in Darlene’s murder.
-All of the theories and propaganda were based on the idea that Darlene had known her killer, yet even Voigt himself had ridiculed this notion as the evidence indicated otherwise.
+All of the theories and propaganda were based on the idea that Darlene had known her killer, yet the evidence indicated otherwise and even Voigt himself had ridiculed such claims.

 Years ago, visitors came to Voigt’s message board with questions about the alleged connection between Darlene Ferrin and the Zodiac, often citing the information in Robert Graysmith’s book ZODIAC.
 On Thursday, January 25, 2007, at 8:01 pm, Voigt wrote: “Regardless how one feels about that author, there’s simply no evidence Zodiac knew/stalked Ferrin.”
 On Friday, January 26, 2007, at 5:36 pm, Voigt responded to a question about the alleged “stalker” who had bothered Darlene: “The only person I recall being named in the police reports who apparently made Darlene uncomfortable was a guy named George… However, he didn’t fit the description of the stalker referred to in the yellow book.
 If I recall correctly all of this ‘Darlene had a stalker’ nonsense came about in the 1980s and can be traced back to some extremely unreliable sources.”
 The sources in question were Darlene’s sisters, Pam and Linda, as well as former Vallejo police officer Steve Baldino.
 Voigt reminded visitors that Pam suffered from “severe credibility issues.”
 On Friday, January 26, 2007, at 8:26 pm, Voigt wrote, “the people primarily responsible for the ‘Darlene had a stalker’ stuff were her sisters, Pam and Linda.
 The fact is, Pam and Linda have identified numerous men over the years as being the stalker; Kane is just one of them.
 William Grant is another, and not long before Linda died she e-mailed me claiming Allen was that man.
 Give me time and I can probably add more names to the ‘Darlene’s stalker’ list as well.”
 On August 1, 2007, Voigt wrote of stories about Larry Kane and Darlene Ferrin: “This reminds me of the nonsense that has surrounded the Darlene Ferrin murder for decades.
 You know, the stuff about how all of these people close to Darlene knew she was in danger, being followed, saw a murder, etc. Yet NONE OF THEM TOLD THE POLICE.
 Bull.”